vmware-tanzu-labs/educates-training-platform/docs/getting-started/workshop-templates.md

 The custom workshop base image would then be pulled down from the local image registry for each workshop session.

+Note that although it is possible to create custom workshop images, it is recommended that it be avoided if possible.
+If you need to add additional applications to a workshop session use extension packages instead.
+By overlaying additional files onto one of the standard workshop base images at the time a workshop is created, rather than creating a custom workshop image, you ensure you are always using the appropriate version of the workshop base image for the version of Educates being used.
+Using a custom workshop image that is based on an older version of the workshop base images is not guaranteed to always work.

 Hosting workshops on GitHub
 ---------------------------